Tax Rates/Credits -> BC Tax -> Medical Services Plan (MSP)

 In order to pay reduced premiums, a person must make application to the Medical Services Plan.
 There are 2 types of premium assistance - regular premium assistance, and temporary premium assistance.
 MSP premiums can be temporarily waived in certain financial hardship situations.
 For more information, and to get the application form for regular or temporary premium assistance, go to the MSP web page MSP Premiums.
 When a person is receiving premium assistance, they are also eligible for supplementary benefits which include chiropractic, acupuncture, and massage therapy visits.

 The application form for premium assistance requires the provision of your net income from your Notice of Assessment or Notice of Reassessment, and you must input the tax year for which you are providing this information.
 By signing the application form you are giving the Ministry of Health and/or Health Insurance BC permission to verify your income with Canada Revenue Agency (CRA) on an ongoing basis.
 The form states that "In most cases, you do not need to reapply for Regular Premium Assistance as Health Insurance BC will continue to verify your income with CRA each year and will maintain or adjust your level of assistance on the information received from CRA.
 In order to verify your income, the name and date of birth on your MSP account must match the information on file at CRA."

 You can also apply for premium assistance retroactively, and get a refund of premiums paid.
+Their policy is that they will refund up to 7 years of overpayments (as per a person I spoke with at MSP).
 You may have to actually request a payment of the refund, as they might just keep it to apply to future premiums.